tinymce/tinymce/src/themes/mobile/README.md

 The key is stored in `staging-aws-keys` and gives you access to the `morgan` account on aws.
 See the account's namesake if you need access.

+3. Edit the `index.html` file in the project directory (of either `mobile` or `autochooser`) to match your desired setup.

-3. Run `$ grunt standalone` from either the `autochooser` theme project root or the mobile theme project root.
+4. Run `$ grunt standalone` from either the `autochooser` theme project root or the mobile theme project root.
 The `autochooser` will create a theme that will still run `modern` on desktop, whereas `mobile` will always be the `mobile` theme.
+This task will create a `deploy-local` directory which can be tested before uploading.
+It is what is going to be uploaded to aws.

-4. Run `$ aws --profile tinymce-mobile-aws s3 sync deploy-local s3://ephox-tinymce-mobile/${SUBDIRECTORY_NAME}` where `$SUBDIRECTORY_NAME` can be blank or any other subdirectory that you would like (typically JIRA issues).
+5. Run `$ aws --profile tinymce-mobile-aws s3 sync deploy-local s3://ephox-tinymce-mobile/${SUBDIRECTORY_NAME}` where `$SUBDIRECTORY_NAME` can be blank or any other subdirectory that you would like (typically JIRA issues).
 Once uploaded, the build will be available at http://ephox-tinymce-mobile.s3-website-us-east-1.amazonaws.com/${SUBDIRECTORY_NAME}/index.html